ministryofjustice/cloud-platform-terraform-secrets-manager/examples/README.md

 To create multiple secrets, refer the [multiple_secrets.tf](multiple_secrets.tf).

 Commit your changes to a branch and raise a pull request.
 Once approved, you can merge and the changes will be applied.

-Shortly after, you should be able to access the `Secret` on kubernetes and acccess the resources.
-You might want to refer to the [documentation on Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+Follow the [Cloud Platform - Secrets Manager]() user guide on how to update the secret value.
+Once the secret value has been updated using AWS console, you will see a kubernetes_secret generated for every secret create above.
+You can decode the secret to check and refer it to our deployment to fetch it from the kubernetes_secret.